gussmith23/lakeroad-evaluation/README.md

 ## Lattice Diamond

+*Summary:* To enable the use of Lattice Diamond, set the `DIAMOND_BINDIR` environment variable when running locally, and use the `DIAMOND_BINDIR` build argument when building and running in the Docker container.

 The evaluation optionally depends on Lattice Diamond.
-We do not install Diamond
-  inside of the Docker container due to its license, so we expect the user to install it on the host system, and mount it into the container.
+We do not install Diamond in the Docker image due to its license, so we expect the user to install it on the host system, and mount it into the container.

-There are three steps
-  to enabling Lattice Diamond
-  in the eval:

-1. Install and get a license for Lattice Diamond.
-2. Build this repo's Docker image with `DIAMOND_BINDIR` set.
-3. Run the image in a Docker container, mounting in the Diamond directory on the host system.

 Diamond
   can be downloaded